Step by step

-- Inhale bend your right knee and place the right foot against the left inner thigh, exhale let the right knee rest on (or towards) the floor.
+- Bend your right knee and place the right foot against the left inner thigh, relaxing the knee down.

-- Keep your spine long, chest open and shoulders drawn down.
-Relax your face.
+- Keep your spine long, chest open and shoulders relaxed.

-- Inhale to come out of the pose.
+- Inhale, as you come out of the pose.

 - Calms the mind.